evasahlholdt/NLP_2023/README.md

  <!-- DATA -->
 ## Data
-The data files were too large to upload to this repository.
-As such, you will have to manually download it from the following link:
+The data files were too large to upload to this repository, and will have to be downloaded.
+See steps under the subtitle "usage."

  <!-- REPOSITORY STRUCTURE -->
 ## Repository structure
-After downloading the data, you will have to create a folder called data.
-Here, the two csv-files should be inputted.
-After this, this repository has the following structure:
+After completing the steps in order to download the data, this repository will have the following structure:
 ```

 ├── data